JopjeKnopje/dotfiles/README.md

 - [ ] Add list of all epic tools.
 - [ ] Add type of font used.
 - [ ] Tmux notification when command is done running (for terraform and the like).
+- [ ] Installation script which will download all the programs and setup their plugins.

 <br>